quangnd/metabit-demo-version1/ROADMAP.md

 - [x] Beta version release: v1.0.0

 # Highest Priorities
+- [ ] Question Editor for Edit question
 - [ ] Test functional website and **FIX BUGS**
 - [ ] User interface for view Test result (now you can use MongoChef and access to Database. **contact Duy for details**)
 - [ ] Vietnamese content for all personalities type.